 Featured the talents of Demi Moore in her first (though

-with John Carpenter's THE THING, PREDATOR, ALIENS, and so on.
+with John Carpenter's THE THING, THE TERMINATOR, ALIENS, PREDATOR, JURASSIC PARK, and so on.

 The original theatrical release was in 3D.
 Not that it helped.

 At the end of humanity, the evil "company" (represented by a man wearing black and driving a black car) is making deadly parasites.

 See the parasite on the 3D movie poster?
 The parasites don't look like that.

 See the black Porsche on the DVD cover?
 In the movie it's a Lamborghini.

 See the white guy on the DVD cover?
 He's also not in the movie, and neither is the M-16 / A-1 rifle, he's holding.

 All of this adds up to a movie studio that has so much contempt for their potential audience they don't care that they are this sloppy.
 That sloppy contempt stumbles all through the movie.

 What is in the movie is three minutes of totally unnecessary start time that the movie would be better off without.

 Aw who am I kidding?
 You'd be better off not seeing this movie at all.
 I refuse to review this any further.